 Actions for Trusts Recommendation Current Control Measures Current level of compliance (%) Action plan Designated Lead Deadline for completion Preoperative workup must be geared towards prevention of the TUR syndrome.
 An audit will be carried out to review the consent process for patients to determine if the patients have been "truly made aware of the hazards of endoscopic resection using irrigation fluids".
 Patients will be identified from Theatre Management System.
 Recent Investigations aimed at establishment of pathological anatomy and degree of Surgical risk to be scoped Availability of reports of such investigations prior to commencement of surgery to also be scoped Mrs Mary McGeough (Head of ATICS) 31/12/2015 Introduce Bipolar resection equipment.
 During the switchover to bipolar equipment, limit the use of glycine following careful risk assessment of individual patients.
-If glycine is still being used, strictly monitor as detailed in recommendation 5. resection equipment is in place within CAH and DHH (with the exception of one Consultant).
+If glycine is still being used, strictly monitor as detailed in recommendation 5.
+Within Gynae services bipolar resection equipment is in place within CAH and DHH (with the exception of one Consultant).
 Glycine is not used at all.
-The only Ensure robust and monitored control measures are in place for the use of Glycine within urology services Mrs Mary McGeough (Head of ATICS) Ongoing
+The only exception to this is when there is a failure of the bipolar equipment Ensure robust and monitored control measures are in place for the use of Glycine within urology services Mrs Mary McGeough (Head of ATICS) Ongoing